-Cisco is a perennial front-runner in developing cutting-edge firewall appliances for the widest possible range of deployments.
-Cisco's Firepower Next Generation Firewalls (NGFWs) represent a modern firewall platform that marshals dedicated hardware, cloud services, and next-generation intrusion protection system (NGIPS) to block, discover, and respond to cyber attacks automatically.
-Progent's Cisco-certified CCIE-certified firewall experts can help your organization to design and carry out an efficient migration to Firepower Series firewalls from Cisco's from ASA 5500-X, ASA 5500, or PIX appliances and show you how to enhance Firepower appliances with Cisco's subscription-based security services to build and centrally control network ecosystems that encompass branch offices, data centers, private clouds and public clouds.
-Progent can also help you to manage and debug legacy Cisco firewalls.
-Progent's certified cybersecurity consultants can assist you with policy creation and tuning based on leading practices in order to establish a consistent cybersecurity profile that applies to all your networked endpoints anywhere.
+Cisco is a perennial front-runner in developing cutting-edge firewall appliances for the broadest possible range of environments.
+Cisco's Firepower Next Generation Firewall (NGFW) appliances represent an advanced cybersecurity platform that combines sophisticed hardware, cloud-based services, and machine learning to anticipate, discover, and mitigate threats automatically.
+Progent's Cisco-certified CCIE firewall consultants can help your organization to design and carry out a smooth migration to Firepower firewalls from Cisco's legacy ASA 5500-X, ASA 5500, or PIX firewalls and show you how to enhance Firepower firewalls with Cisco's security services to build and centrally control IT ecosystems that encompass local offices, data centers, private clouds and public clouds.
+Progent can also assist you to manage and debug legacy Cisco security appliances.
+Progent's certified cybersecurity consultants can assist you with policy creation driven by leading practices in order to establish a consistent security posture that applies to all your networked endpoints at any location.

-Cisco's extensive portfolio of Firepower Next-Generation firewalls delivers advanced protection and unified management at prices, speed, and scale to fit environments ranging from branch offices and small organizations to major enterprises and service providers.
-Cisco's Firepower Next Generation Firewalls (NGFWs) provide a significant performance improvement compared to Cisco's previous-generation firewalls and offer unified management and automation of modern cybersecurity capabilities such as application visibility, next-generation intrusion protection (NGIPS) with intelligent prioritization of risks, advanced malware protection, URL filtering, and multi-node sandboxing.
+Cisco's family of Firepower Next-Generation Firewalls offer advanced protection and unified management at price points, speed, and scale suitable for environments ranging from telecommuters and small organizations to global enterprises and Internet service providers.
+Cisco's Firepower NGFW appliances deliver a major performance improvement compared to Cisco's older security appliances and offer centralized control of advanced security features like application visibility, next-generation intrusion protection (NGIPS) with intelligent prioritization of risks, advanced malware protection (AMP), URL filtering, and sandboxing.

-All Firepower NGFW firewalls incorporate a one-pass design and support continuous inspection and retrospective identification, which allows the firewalls to provide outbreak controls and to uncover patient zero.
-Firepower Next-Generation firewalls also offer URL Filtering and subscription-free sandboxing for finding elusive threats, behavioral indicators of compromise, and malware artifacts.
-Next-Generation IPS rule tuning and network firewall policy creation can be performed automatically, eliminating the need for manual intervention by IT security specialists.
-All Firepower Next-Generation firewalls offer the choice of using either Firepower Threat Defense or Cisco Adaptive Security Appliance (ASA) software.
-Unified deployment, logging, monitoring, and reporting functions can be managed either via Management Center or in the cloud with Defense Orchestrator.
+All Firepower NGFW firewalls have a one-pass architecture and support continuous inspection and retrospective identification, which makes it possible to initiate outbreak management and to uncover root causes.
+Firepower Next-Generation firewalls also offer URL Filtering and sandboxing for detecting evasive and sandbox-aware malware, actionable event correlations, and malware artifacts.
+Next-Generation IPS rule tuning and firewall policy are automated, eliminating the need for time-consuming intervention by cybersecurity specialists.
+All Firepower Next-Generation security appliances offer the option of using either Cisco Firepower Threat Defense or Adaptive Security Appliance (ASA) software.
+Centralized configuration, logging, system monitoring, and reporting capabilities can be managed either via Cisco's Management Center or in the cloud with Defense Orchestrator.

-Firepower Next-Generation 1000 Series Firewalls are targeted at small businesses, telecommuters, or branches.
-Devices in this family deliver improved price/performance vs. comparable Cisco ASA models, delivering 4-6X faster firewall throughput.
-Local management can be done using Firepower Device Manager.
-These firewalls feature a built-in 10/100/1000 RJ-45 Ethernet interface for network management, an RJ-45 console port, a USB interface, and 200 GB of storage.
-Active/active and Active/standby high availability is provided as well as virtual private network load balancing.
-For more details, visit Cisco Firepower 1000 Series NGFW firewalls consulting and troubleshooting services.
+Firepower Next-Generation 1000 Series Firewalls are intended for small businesses, home offices, or branches.
+Appliances in this family offer improved price/performance vs. comparable Cisco ASA 5506-X to ASA 5525-X firewalls, providing 4-6X higher firewall throughput.
+Onsite management can be done using Firepower Device Manager.
+These appliances feature a built-in 10/100/1000 Ethernet interface for network management, an RJ-45 console interface, a USB 3.0 Type-A interface, and 200 GB of storage.
+High availability is provided along with virtual private network load balancing.

 Cisco Firepower 2100 Series Next-Generation Firewalls

-Cisco's Firepower 2100 Series NGFW Firewalls are single-rack units designed for use at the Internet edge or the data center.
-Firewalls in this series have a dual multicore CPU architecture that allows them to offer 3-6X higher performance than Cisco ASA models they are designed to succeed.
-Local management can be performed using Firepower Device Manager.
-All Firepower 2100 Series Next-Generation Firewalls include 12 RJ45 ports and four SFP ports.
-These units include one build-in 10/100/1000 RJ-45 Ethernet port for management, an RJ-45 console port, and one USB 2.0 Type-A port.
-Active/standby high availability is supported along with VPN load balancing.
-For more details, visit Cisco Firepower 2100 Series Next-Generation firewalls consulting and management services.
+Cisco's Firepower 2100 Series Next-Generation Firewalls are single-rack appliances intended for operation at the Internet edge or the data center.
+Appliances in this family feature a dual multicore processor architecture that allows them to deliver 3-6X faster performance than Cisco ASA 5545-X to ASA 5555-X firewalls they are designed to replace.
+Onsite management can be performed with Cisco Firepower Device Manager.
+All Firepower 2100 Series Next-Generation Firewalls include 12 RJ45 interfaces and four SFP interfaces.
+These appliances include one integrated 10M/100M/1GBASE-T RJ-45 Ethernet port for management, an RJ-45 console interface, and one USB 2.0 Type-A connection.
+Active/standby high availability is supported as well as VPN load balancing.

 Cisco Firepower 9300 Series NGFW Firewalls

-Firepower Series security appliances accept either software or hardware modules that support Cisco's Firepower Services, which provide layered protection against advanced threats.
-Firepower Services are based on technology adopted by Cisco from Sourcefire.
-Key capabilities of Firepower Services include:
+Cisco's Firepower Series firewalls work with either software or physical modules that enable Cisco's Firepower Services, which offer layered protection against sophisticated threats.
+Cisco's Firepower Services are based on technology acquired by Cisco from Sourcefire.
+Key features of Firepower Services include:

-- Layered defense against both familiar and new attacks
+- Multi-layer defense against familiar and new attacks

-- Advanced Malware Protection that uses big data to find and remediate security breaches
+- Advanced Malware Protection that utilizes big data techniques to discover and mitigate security breaches

-- Cisco's Next-Generation Intrusion Prevention System that provides contextual analysis that covers clients, network infrastructure, software applications, and content to detect attacks that use multiple approaches
+- A Next-Generation Intrusion Prevention System that performs contextual analysis that covers clients, infrastructure, software applications, and content to discover threats that incorporate multiple vectors

-- Fine-grained Application Visibility and Control (AVC that is aware of thousands of applications and can automatically launch standard and customized IPS policies depending on the degree of risk
+- High-resolution Application Visibility and Control that is aware of thousands of apps and can automatically activate standard and customized IPS policies based on the degree of threats

-Firepower Services for Next Generation firewalls offer multi-layered security
+Firepower Services for Next Generation firewalls offer multi-layered protection

-Smaller deployments of Firepower Next Generation security appliances can be effectively administered via Cisco's on-device Adaptive Security Device Manager (ASDM) Adaptive Security Device Manager, a web utility included with all firewall models.
-ASDM includes an easy-to-use web dashboard for deploying, administering, and debugging NGFW devices and modules.
+Smaller deployments of Firepower NGFW security appliances can be effectively managed via Cisco's on-box Adaptive Security Device Manager (ASDM) Adaptive Security Device Manager, a web-based tool included with all NGFW firewall models.
+ASDM provides an easy-to-use web dashboard for configuring, managing, and troubleshooting NGFW firewalls and modules.

-For more complex environments, Cisco's Next Gerneration appliances with Firepower Services can be administered using Cisco's Firepower Management Center, available as one or more physical units or virtual devices.
-Firepower Management Center provides centralized firewall management, Application Visibility and Control (AVC, enhanced IPS, URL filtering, and Cisco's Advanced Malware Protection (AMP).
-Because of frequent rebranding after Cisco's purchase of Sourcefire Defense Center, Firepower Management Center has been delivered under various names including Defense Center, FireSIGHT Defense Center, and FireSIGHT Management Center.
+For more complex deployments, Cisco's Next Gerneration firewalls with Firepower Services can be managed with Cisco's Firepower Management Center, available as one or several physical units or virtual appliances.
+Firepower Management Center provides unified firewall management, Application Visibility and Control (AVC, advanced IPS, URL filtering, and Advanced Malware Protection.
+Because of ongoing rebranding after Cisco's purchase of Sourcefire Defense Center, Cisco's Firepower Management Center has been delivered under several names that include Defense Center, Cisco Firesight Defense Center, and Cisco Firesight Management Center.

-Firepower Management Center unifies event and policy control for Cisco Firepower firewall appliances
+Firepower Management Center unifies event and policy control for Firepower firewalls

-Since Cisco has discontinued selling the PIX 500 and ASA 5500 families of firewalls, many companies are concerned about relying on a critical infrastructure component that may no longer be supported.
-Firepower Series security appliances have the benefit of being current devices and also offer multiple functions and economic benefits in comparison to legacy firewalls.
-These advantages include significantly better throughput, optional Secure Sockets Layer tunneling support, and a modular design that protects your investment by enabling you to add new security services when and if you need them.
-Progent's CCIE-certified experts can assist you to determine the strategic case for upgrading from PIX 500 or Cisco ASA 5500 firewalls, design a migration plan that permits a quick and seamless changeover, help your IT staff to configure new Firepower NGFW Series firewalls, and provide remote training, consulting, and technical support services.
+Because Cisco has stopped selling the PIX 500 and ASA 5500 product lines, many businesses are uncomfortable with depending on a key infrastructure component that may no longer be supported.
+Firepower Series firewalls have the advantage of being new devices and also offer multiple functions and economic advantages in comparison to legacy devices.
+These benefits include significantly higher performance, optional Secure Sockets Layer VPN capability, and an expandable architecture that protects your investment by allowing you to add new security features whenever you require them.
+Progent's Cisco certified network engineers can help you to determine the strategic case for migrating from PIX 500 or ASA 5500 security appliances, design a migration plan that allows for a quick and seamless upgrade, help you to configure new Firepower NGFW Series appliances, and provide remote training, consulting, and technical support services.

-Cisco Firepower NGFW Series security appliances provide a wealth of setup, tracking, and troubleshooting features that give you the flexibility to set up these security appliances to match your company's needs.
-Progent's CCIE authorized network professionals can assist you to configure and support a cost-effective network infrastructure that includes Cisco firewall technology and that provides world-class protection, fault tolerance, throughput, and recoverability.
-Progent's GISA and CISSP-ISSP-premier IS security engineers can help your business to create a security strategy that makes sense for your environment and can configure your security appliance to enforce your security policies.
-Progent's risk evaluation engineers can evaluate the strength of your existing firewall deployment and audit the security of your entire IT network.
-Progent's Technical Response Center (TRC) can deliver urgent online technical support for Cisco technology and offer fast access to a Cisco CCIE network engineer.
+Cisco's Firepower Series firewalls provide a wealth of setup, tracking, and analysis features that offer you the flexibility to set up these firewalls to match your business requirements.
+Progent's CCIE authorized network experts can assist you to configure and support an efficient infrastructure that includes Cisco security appliances and that offers advanced security, fault tolerance, throughput, and recoverability.
+Progent's GISA and CISM-certified IS security professionals can help your business to develop a security policy that makes sense for your situation and can set up your firewall to enforce your security policies.
+Progent's risk assessment experts can assess the strength of your current firewall solution and audit the overall security of your entire IT network.
+Progent's Technical Response Center (TRC) can deliver emergency online troubleshooting for Cisco technology and offer quick access to a Cisco CCIE network engineer.

-Progent can provide online or onsite consulting services and can deliver occasional expertise to help you with a stubborn technical bottleneck or Progent offers comprehensive project management and co-management support to ensure your network security initiative is completed on time and within budget.
+Progent can provide remote or on-premises consulting services and is available for occasional expertise to help you resolve a stubborn IT bottleneck or Progent can provide end-to-end project management services to make sure your network security initiative is completed on schedule and within budget.

-To learn additional information about Progent's engineering help for Cisco products, pick a topic:
+To find out more information about Progent's professional support for Cisco products, pick a subject: